andres-moreno/reagent-modal/README.md

    [dialog]])
 ```

-The `:style` attribute derefences a `Reagent` atom; any changes in the
+The `:style` attribute derefences a `Reagent` atom; any changes to
-value of this atom will cause the component to re-render.
-We also put
+this atom will cause the component to re-render.
+We also put a
-a `[:hide-modal]` event in the queue if the user clicks on the
+`[:hide-modal]` event in the queue if the user clicks on the
 `modal-container`, so the modal will be close whenever the user clicks
 anywhere in the screen *except* for the modal dialog itself, where we
 intercept the `:on-click` event and stop its propagation: